-Each department conducts a short presentation to all new starts, which is held before the first class session.
+In addition to a general New Student Orientation, each department conducts a short presentation to all new starts, which is held before the first class session.
 The orientation includes an introduction to CHAC staff and a detailed overview of various CHAC policies as outlined in this catalog, and the Learning Management System for distance education classes.
 Prior to orientation, new students will sit for a picture for their ID badge and complete any outstanding paperwork.